kraln/drivenownokiamashup/README.md

 drivenownokiamashup
 ===================
+MPL Licensed.

-Mashup between the DriveNow JSON and Nokia MH5
+A quick and dirty mashup between the DriveNow json feed and the Nokia MH5 API.